 Safety is perhaps the hottest topic today, and certainly the most important factor.
 It’s crucial to have a surface that doesn’t subject athletes to the potential for additional injures, such as sprains, skin contusions or concussions.

-While synthetic turf may be more of an initial investment than natural turf, the difference in cost may be as little as 10 percent of the total construction cost.
+While synthetic turf may be more of an investment initially than natural turf, the difference in cost in certain situations may be as little as 10 percent of the total construction cost.
 Technology is bringing down the initial investment required to install synthetic turf because of improvements in materials and labor.

-Heavy wear areas of synthetic turf, such as the pitcher’s mound, sliding zones and batter’s box, require additional maintenance.
-These areas may be easily sustained with replacement inserts.
+Heavy wear areas of synthetic turf, such as the pitcher’s mound, sliding zones, and batter’s box, require additional maintenance.
+But those areas may be easily sustained with replacement inserts.

-Synthetic turf is an excellent surface for baseball and softball fields due to its playability, yet it also serves many sports effectively due to its multipurpose functionality.
+Synthetic turf is an excellent surface for baseball and softball fields, especially, because of its playability, but also serves many sports effectively due to its multi-purpose functionality.
 Natural turf has reliably serviced multiple types of sports fields for many years.

 Compare surfaces by visiting comparable facilities to determine whether their installation has matched expectations or promises.
 Ask questions about their ongoing experience before finalizing your decision.

 Natural turf can harden and become a safety concern for the athletes as it ages.
-While synthetic turf usually carries a warranty for 8 to 10 years, it can often last longer (10 to 12 years).
+Synthetic turf usually carries a warranty for 8-10 years but often lasts longer (10-12 years.)
 Careful maintenance can extend the lifespan and durability of both.

-Making the decision to use natural or synthetic turf can be greatly affected by any number of factors, including individual preference, cost, appearance or even insurance requirements.
+Making the decision to use natural or synthetic turf can be an individual preference or can be greatly affected by any number of factors, including cost, appearance or even insurance requirements.
 For those who have made the decision to install synthetic turf, Woolpert offers these additional guidelines.

 Todd Ford, PE, LEED AP